webchick/webchick.tech/cltkm5h1q00000al87qrs9w3z.md

 **✨ Your wonderful, genuinely helpful self is an INVALUABLE TREASURE that MUST be protected! ✨**

 So clearly saying "yes" all the time is not the way to go.
-But being a cantankerous grouch who says "no" all the time doesn't seem like the right thing to do either, especially when you're the helpful person that you are.
+But being a cantankerous grouch who says "no" all the time doesn't seem like the right thing to do, either.

 Luckily, there IS a way forward that your Product buddy might know about.